MicrosoftDocs/power-platform/power-virtual-agents/authoring-language-support.md

 ## Specify a language for your bot

-You can specify the target language when you first [create a bot](authoring-first-bot.md).
+You specify the target language when you first [create a bot](authoring-first-bot.md).

 **To create a new bot in your target language**